GearsAD/GraffSDK.jl/docs/src/getting_started.md

-# Getting Started with Synchrony SDK
+# Getting Started with Graff SDK

 This documents the steps for using the SDK, as shown in the examples folder.